Waimumu

-Waimumu is a rural settlement town in the Gore District and Southland Region of New Zealand's South Island.
-It is located west of Gore, about 14 kilometres from the main township.
-Waimumu School operated from 1888 to c.1996.
+Waimumu is a rural settlement in the Gore District and Southland Region of New Zealand's South Island.
+It is located southwest of Gore, about 14 kilometres from the main township.

 The settlement hosts the Southern Field Days, a biennial agricultural trade show.
 It is held across a 57 hectare site, attracting about 700 exhibitors and 40,000 attendees.

 History

 Europeans began farming either side of the Waimumu Stream in the 19th century.
 By 1901, the Waimumu Hundreds settlement had 608 people, and a public school with 21 students which held Presbyterian church services every month.

 Gold was also discovered by boring, leading to the establishment of a steady gold-dredging industry.
 By 1906, some farming paddocks had been completely destroyed through gold dredging.

 The Southern Field Days began in 1982, on a local farm, with 60 exhibitors.

 In 2002, the New Zealand Government provided funding to the protect the unlogged area of the Māori-owned Hokonui-Waimumu block.
 In 2005, the Waimumu Trust, which administers the land, unsuccessfully challenged a ban on exporting timber from the forest through the Waitangi Tribunal.